Ear wax and infection management

 If I think I have a fungal or bacterial infection of the ear canal, what should I do?

-• If you are experiencing an infection in the ear canal but do not have any of the following symptoms: pain around the ear (external sensitivity), fever, or issues with your balance, we advise you to schedule an appointment with us for a removal procedure.
-Alternatively, please book in to see your GP.
+• If you are experiencing an infection in the ear canal but do not have any of the following symptoms: pain around the ear (external sensitivity), fever, sudden significant-one sided hearing loss, or issues with balance, we advise you to schedule an appointment with us for a removal procedure.
+Alternatively, if you are experiencing any of the following symptoms above, please book in to see your GP.

 • Keep your ears dry—make sure to avoid getting water in your ear canal while showering or swimming.